Publications

 Wong, B. (2018).
 Youth Engagement Initiative (YETI) – The potentials of the IOP subscription service for young people aged 16-19.
 Reading: University of Reading (Internal report to Institute of Physics)

-Wong, B., Copsey-blake, M, & Walters, T. (2018).
+Wong, B., Copsey-Blake, M, & Walters, T. (2018).
 An evaluation of the MiniPolice project in Reading: Primary schoolchildren’s views and aspirations in the police.
 Reading: University of Reading.
 Download here

 Kemp, P.E.J., Berry, M. & Wong, B. (2018).
 The Roehampton computing education report: Data from 2017.
 London: University of Roehampton.
 Download here